rcook/pansite/README.md

 Each `path` entry defines a route that the web app will respond to.
 The `target` key defines the cached content file to return in response to this route.

-The cached content files are currently built by shelling out to the [make][gnu-make] command.
-Thus, the app defines how to build the cached content files using a `Makefile` placed alongside the `routes.yaml` file.
-There is a silly test site defined under `_site`, specifically in [`_site/routes.yaml`][routes-example] and [`_site/Makefile`][makefile-example] that demonstrates this idea.
+The cached content files are currently built using [Shake][shake] using rules generated from the `routes.yaml` file.
+Thus, the app itself defines how to build the cached content files using a simple declarative format.
+There is a silly test site defined under `_site`, specifically in [`_site/routes.yaml`][routes-example] that demonstrates the idea.

-The ultimate goal is to replace the GNU Make dependency and, instead, use [Shake][shake] as the build tool.
-The plan is to extend the `routes.yaml` schema with a simple list of build rules (in fact, the [sample][routes-example] includes some of these already) which will be used to create Shake build rules.
 I do not want to allow the app's content itself to provide a Shake build script since I do not want to allow the user-provided content to run arbitrary commands on my server.
-Instead, the simple declarative rules in `routes.yaml` will be used to constrain what the build system can do.
+Instead, the simple declarative rules in `routes.yaml` constrain what the build system can do while still keeping it useful.

-I expect that I will also directly link to the [Pandoc][pandoc-hackage] libraries instead of having Shake shell out to it (which is what the [`Makefile`][makefile-example] currently does).
+I expect that I will also directly link to the [Pandoc][pandoc-hackage] libraries instead of having Shake shell out to the `pandoc` executable.

 ## How to run it